jamt9000/DVE/README.md

 ### Landmark Regression

-**Protocol Description**: To transform the learned dense embeddings into landmark predictions, we use the same approach as [3], which learns a set of 50 "virtual" keypoints (via a spatial softmax).
+**Protocol Description**: To transform the learned dense embeddings into landmark predictions, we use the same approach as [3].
+For each target dataset, we freeze the dense embeddings and learn to peg onto them a collection of 50 "virtual" keypoints via a spatial softmax (see the [regressor code](model/keypoint_prediction.py) for details).
+These virtual keypoints are then used to regress the target keypoints of the dataset.

+**MAFL landmark regression**

 | Embedding Dim | Model | DVE | Inter-ocular distance | Links |
 | ------------- | :--:  | :-: | :----: | :----: |